EMBRYOPSIDA Pirani & Prado

-Growth sympodial; (plant deciduous); cork in outer cortex; nodes multilacunar; petiole bundle annular, wing bundles +; hairs candelabriform, basal cell conoid, over the junction of epidermal cells; leaves two-ranked (spiral), lamina vernation plicate-revolute, teeth glandular, with a terminal cavity, higher order veins approach but do not enter it, (margin entire), 2 strong secondary veins near base (venation pinnate; also in seedlings), petiole enclosing the axillary bud (not), stipule tubular, closed (adaxial-sheathing, open); plant monoecious; inflorescences capitate; flowers dense, sessile, small [<5 mm across], 3-4(-7) merous; P small, connate or not, often lacking vasculature; staminate flowers: outer whorl staminodial, ca 3, tiny; anthers valvate, connective with subpeltate apex; pollen semitectate-reticulate, 16-22 µm long; (pistillodes +); carpellate flowers: staminodes +; G (3-)5-8(-9), two-whorled, stylulus long, stigma decurrent in two crests, ± dry; ovules 1(-2)/carpel, outer integument 3-4 cells across; fruit an achene, with basal tuft of hairs; mesotesta thick-walled, sclereidal; seed reserves hemicellulosic, endosperm moderate, embryo suspensor uniseriate, ca 4-celled; n = 16-21, chromosomes 1.4 µm long [mean].
+Growth sympodial; (plant deciduous); cork in outer cortex; nodes multilacunar; petiole bundle annular, wing bundles +; hairs candelabriform, basal cell conoid, over the junction of epidermal cells; leaves two-ranked (spiral), lamina vernation plicate-revolute, teeth glandular, with a terminal cavity, higher order veins approach but do not enter it, (margin entire), 2 strong secondary veins near base (venation pinnate; also in seedlings), petiole enclosing the axillary bud (not), stipule tubular, closed (adaxial-sheathing, open); plant monoecious; inflorescences capitate; flowers dense, sessile, small [<5 mm across], 3-4(-7) merous; P uniseriate, connate or not, often lacking vasculature; staminate flowers: outer whorl staminodial, ca 3, tiny; anthers valvate, connective with subpeltate apex; pollen semitectate-reticulate, 16-22 µm long; (pistillodes +); carpellate flowers: staminodes +; G (3-)5-8(-9), in two whorls, stigma decurrent in two crests, unicellular-papillate, ± dry; ovules 1(-2)/carpel, outer integument 3-4 cells across; fruit an achene, with basal tuft of hairs; mesotesta thick-walled, sclereidal; seed reserves hemicellulosic, endosperm moderate, embryo suspensor uniseriate, ca 4-celled; n = 16-21, chromosomes 1.4 µm long [mean].

 Maslova (2010) placed Platanaceae in Hamamelidales, along with a number of fossil genera, some placed in the extinct Platanaceae-Gymnoplatananthoideae and also in Bogutchantaceae (sic) N. Maslova (= Bogutchanthaceae) - see also Hamamelidaceae).